 Withholding agents or their agents must use electronic media to file 250 or more Forms 1042-S with the IRS.
-Financial institutions are required to file Forms 1042-S electronically.
+Financial institutions are always required to file Forms 1042-S electronically.
 All withholding agents are encouraged to file electronically even if not required to.
 Even though as many as 249 Forms 1042-S may be submitted on paper to the IRS, the IRS encourages filers to transmit forms electronically.

 Electronic submissions are filed using the Filing Information Returns Electronically (FIRE) System.

 The electronic filing requirement applies separately to originals and corrections.
 Any person, including a corporation, partnership, individual, estate, and trust, that is required to file 250 or more Forms 1042-S must file such returns electronically.
 The filing requirement applies individually to each reporting entity as defined by its separate taxpayer identification number (TIN).
 This requirement applies separately to original and corrected returns.

 you are not a financial institution and 200 of those forms contained erroneous information, the corrections may be filed on paper forms because the number of corrected Forms 1042-S is less than the 250-or-more filing requirement.
 If you are filing 250 or more Form 1042-S corrections, they must be filed electronically.

 Failure to File Electronically

 If you are required to file Form 1042-S electronically but you fail to do so, and you do not have an approved waiver, you will be subject to a penalty unless you show reasonable cause.
 The penalty applies separately to original and corrected returns.

 To receive a hardship waiver from the required filing of Forms 1042-S electronically, submit Form 8508 (PDF).
 Waiver requests should be filed at least 45 days before the due date of the returns.
 See Form 8508 for more information.

 For Assistance with Electronic Filing